lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

-A CSR MAY contain one or more instance of `EvidenceAttribute`.
+A CSR MAY contain one or more instances of `EvidenceAttribute`.

 The Extension version is intended only for use within CRMF CSRs and is NOT RECOMMENDED for use within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

 ## EvidenceStatement

-An EvidenceStatement is a simple type-value pair identified by an OID
-`type` and containing a value `stmt`.

-encoded as
-a sequence, of which the type of the "value" field is
-controlled by the value of the "type" field, similar to an Attribute
+An EvidenceStatement is a simple type-value pair identified by an OID `type` and containing a value `stmt` encoded as a sequence, of which the type of the "value" field is controlled by the value of the "type" field, similar to an Attribute definition.
-definition.

 ~~~
 EVIDENCE-STATEMENT ::= TYPE-IDENTIFIER